DataFrame methods

 The original DataFrame, unchanged. |

-ndups(fn=lambda df: df, subset=None, check_name=None, **kwargs)
+ndups(subset=None, fn=lambda df: df, msg=None, **kwargs)

 Displays the number of duplicated rows in a DataFrame, without modifying the DataFrame itself.

-See Pandas docs for duplicated() for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+See Pandas docs for duplicated() for additional usage information, including more options you can pass to this Pandas Checks method.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 Callable